wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/m365/syntex-document-understanding/includes/create-extractor.md

     ![Graphical user interface, text, application](../media/image047.png)

 1. Name the Explanation.
 Since you’re explaining the insurance provider extractor, you can name this explanation “Provider” to match the extractor.
-   1. Because you will specify the text phrase leading up to the insurance provider name, select “Phrase List” from the drop down.
+   1. Because you will specify the text phrase leading up to the insurance provider name, select “Phrase List” from the drop-down.
-   1. Highlight the phrase “your insurance provider” from the body of the Benefits change notice.
+   1. Highlight the phrase “your insurance provider” from the body of the benefits change notice.
    1. Copy and paste that phrase into the Phrase list document.
    1. You have instructed the model that this phrase is always followed by the name of the insurance provider.
 1. Click “Save and train” in the lower left-hand corner of the screen.